Articles

 The main issue is not a matter of bit discrimination, multiple tiers, or even denial-of-service; rather it is a fight over private property and who owns the cornucopia of wires, cables, fibers and network infrastructure spanning the continent.
 Unfortunately due in large part to State intervention throughout the past century, this is a somewhat vague and nebulous area ...
 The real recipe for reform is not yet another round of reregulation or confiscation of private property, rather it is the abolition of State machinations involved in the telecom industry as a whole.

-Explains the options to how people can obtain things, in terms a five-year old can understand
+Explains the two options to how people can obtain and keep things, in terms a five-year old can understand, expanded from the explanation given by an older sister, a college student without economics training

 Discusses Elinor Ostrom's work and viewpoints, shortly after her being awarded the Nobel Prize in economics